erfanjap/erfanjap.github.io/erfanjap-works.md

 ### Checkout app

-Development of Checkout application that allow user to make payment to products or services.
+Developed a Checkout application enabling users to make payments for products or services.

-The payments is processed via [PayTo](https://payto.com.au) infrastructure.
+Payments are processed through the [PayTo](https://payto.com.au) infrastructure.

 #### Tech stack